 Edward L. Scott (1917 - 1999)

 With the repair business less than robust, he added retail items to the fare.
 Unable to find ski poles to his liking, he bought components parts and assembled a “lighter, better pole.”
-He shipped the first production of the “gold poles” to the U.S., and Canadian National Ski Teams in 1959 and offered the items wholesale the following season.
+He shipped the first production of the “gold poles” to the United States and Canadian National Ski Teams in 1959 and offered the items wholesale the following season.
 Five years later, sales surpassed $1 million annually.
-Ed sold his company to the Kingsford Company with Ed continuing to manage the subsidiary, Scott-USA, which thrives today and ranks among the nation’s top ski pole manufacturers.
+Ed sold his company to the Kingsford Company with Ed continuing to manage the subsidiary, Scott-USA, which thrives today as Scott Sports USA and ranks among the nation’s top sports equipment manufacturers.